D1207-D/azure-cloud-migration/Lab4/Lab4.md

 ## 3. Target Architecture Description

 ### 3.1 Architecture Overview
-In our architecture, we have two main regions where the application will run.
+This architecture consists of two main regions where the application will run.
 Each region hosts a virtual machine (VM) that acts as the web server (WebServerVM) and a SQL database (SQLVM).
 At the top, Azure Front Door serves as the global entry point, managing traffic and ensuring that user requests are efficiently routed to the right region.

 ### 3.2 Redundancy and Failover Mechanisms
-To ensure our application is always available, we’ve incorporated several key features:
+To ensure application is always available, I’ve incorporated several key features:
 - **Global Load Balancer**: Azure Front Door intelligently routes incoming requests to the appropriate regional load balancers.
 - **Load Balancers**: Each region has an Azure Load Balancer that distributes traffic to the application gateways, ensuring no single server gets overwhelmed.
 - **Application Gateways**: These manage the web traffic to the VMs, providing additional security features like SSL termination and Web Application Firewall (WAF).